Maini: Climate

 Maini features a semi-arid climate, with very hot summers and cold winters.
 Winter starts in mid-November and ends in late-March, while summer months are from May to September.
 The mean maximum summer temperature surpasses 40 C during the hottest month, and the mean minimum temperature is 23 C. The mean minimum temperature during winter is 2 C, while the maximum is 17 C.

 Here the rainfall occurs in both winter and summer because it is a monsoon region which comes under both the Malakand and Hazara zonal rainfall regions.
 Due to western disturbances, the winter rainfall shows a higher record between the months of February and April.

 Wind speeds vary during the year, from 5 kn in December to 24 kn in June.
 The relative humidity varies from 46% in June to 76% in August.
-The highest temperature of 50 C was recorded on June 1995, while the lowest -3.9 C occurred on January 1970.
+The highest temperature of 50 C was recorded in June 1995, while the lowest -3.9 C occurred in January 1970.